How to Create an NFT: An easy entry into Web3

 How to create an NFT: A Beginner’s Guide

 You might be surprised that creating a basic NFT involves little to no technical knowledge.
-Of course, if you want to integrate your NFTs into games or have complicated restrictions on it, you’ll need more advanced skills (such as those taught in our Web3 course).
+Of course, if you want to integrate your NFTs into games or have complicated restrictions on it, you’ll need more advanced skills.

 However, for your first NFT, let’s choose something simple.
 Let’s get started on how to create an NFT.